laminlabs/lamindb/docs/faq/idempotency.md

 :::{admonition} Artifacts & collections

-If you instantiate {class}`~lamindb.Artifact` from data that already exists as an artifact, the `Artifact()` constructor returns the existing artifact based on a hash lookup.
+If you instantiate {class}`~lamindb.Artifact` from data that is written into a storage location, the `Artifact()` constructor returns the existing artifact based on a hash lookup.
+For paths that already live in a registered storage location, hash lookup is skipped by default.
+You can override this via `hash_lookup="check"` (or force skipping via `hash_lookup="skip"`).

 :::